Safe and Responsible

 We want to provide you with information regarding The Ohio State University’s natural gas pipeline facilities, located underground and above ground within the campus area, providing natural gas to Ohio State’s community.

-To ensure our natural gas pipeline facilities are safe and reliable, The Ohio State University Facilities Operations and Development's Utilities group follows a regular operations and maintenance program.
+To ensure our natural gas pipeline facilities are safe and reliable, Facilities Operations and Development and also Ohio State Energy Partners follow a regular operations and maintenance program.
 Educating students, faculty, and staff about our natural gas pipelines is a standard part of this program.

 While Ohio State’s regular operations and maintenance program should address issues with the pipeline facilities before they become a problem, it’s important for you to be aware of hazards you could potentially encounter so you are able to identify them and properly report them.